JesseTNRoberts/Old-Blog/_posts/2023-2-28-Stylometry-Reading.md

 - (Idea) The previous two ideas are combined in a feedback system so that the model obfuscates until prediction drops to the desired level.
 Then a task specific classifier is used to validate the model.

+### The Limitations of Stylometry for Detecting Machine-Generated Fake News

+Interesting but somewhat outdated paper in which the authors show that machine generated text can be detected through stylometry.
+Stylometry is also somewhat effective at detecting human generated fake news.
+However, transformer based, human in the loop generation of fake news can't be discerned stylometrically from legitimate content.
+They theorize that the cause is a lack of bias coming from a lack of hidden awareness of falsity (my words not theirs - but their concept).